nikita-traynin/OSTEP-Homework/README.md

 This is a very popular (and free!) operating systems textbook.

 I have forked the homework repo for this textbook to walk through and complete all of the practice problems.
-All of the code will be run on an Ubuntu (kernel version 6.8.0-51-generic) machine to better understand the linux kernel and its utilities.
+All of the code will be run on an Ubuntu (linux 6.8.0-51-generic) machine to better understand the linux kernel and its utilities.

 # Homeworks